It’s Groundhog Day and Punxsutawney Phil has seen his shadow. Everyone knows that means more winter, but how did we get to this bizarre ritual?

 In 1887, a newspaper editor declared that Phil, the Punxsutawney groundhog, was America’s only true weather-forecasting groundhog.

 Although Phil is definitely the most famous groundhog, many other towns have their own prophesying rodents.
-Overall, from 1887 to now Phil’s predictions since 1887 have only been correct 39 percent of the time.
+Overall, Phil’s predictions since 1887 have only been correct 39 percent of the time.
 In the past 10 years, however, he’s gotten it right 50 percent of the time, according to the National Centers for Environmental Information.

 Here’s an infographic of the furry forecaster’s recent prognostications compared with the national temperatures of February and March: